ukane-philemon/scomp/README.md

 # Limitations ⚠️

-1. Class must contain at least 2 students to compute class report.
+1. A class must contain at least 2 students to compute class reports.
-2. Class reports can only be generated once.
+2. Class report can only be generated once.
 3. Student records cannot be added to a class after a report has been generated for that class.
 4. To use this service for the same class with another set of students, classes